-The Martin Henriksson Holmdahl Scholarship
+The Martin Henriksson Holmdahl Prize

-The scholarship is to be awarded to an employee of the University, a group of such employees, a student, or a group of students who have worked to promote human rights and liberty.
-The recipient of the scholarship shall have studied and/or worked to further human rights and liberty or have actively combated crimes against the UN Declaration of Human Rights, wherever in the world these crimes have been committed.’
+The prize is to be awarded to an employee of the University, a group of such employees, a student, or a group of students who have worked to promote human rights and liberty.
+The recipient of the prize shall have studied and/or worked to further human rights and liberty or have actively combated crimes against the UN Declaration of Human Rights, wherever in the world these crimes have been committed.’

 - 2003: Sofia and Martin Uggla